denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
 From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather structure imposed from without.
-The chapter makes extensive use of case studies from the history of early twentieth century telegraphy, to illustrate the concluding discussion on the nature of binary and plain text formats, in a distinction that supersedes the dichotomy between analog and digital media.
+Case studies from the history of telegraphy illustrate the concluding discussion on the nature of binary and plain text formats, in a distinction that supersedes the dichotomy between analog and digital media.

 ### Chapter 2: Literature Down to the Pixel

-Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from "low-level" first-order concepts such as "text" and "code" up to second-order concepts such as "file," "folder," and "document."
+Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from first-order concepts such as "text" and "code" up to second-order concepts such as "file," "folder," and "document."
 The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
-I argue here that the concern with value in literary criticism detracts from the machinations of naked circuit control embedded into contemporary reading and writing devices.
+I argue here that the concern with value in literary criticism detracts from the machinations of naked circuit control embedded into the contemporary text apparatus.
 Unlike scholars in the Foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
 In presenting a media history through primary sources on early development of Turing machines, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
 I conclude by arguing that Turing machines were anticipated not by the Babbage calculator alone, but also through a series of advances in communications, word processing, and media storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

 ### Chapter 3: Laying Bare the Device

-The chapter begins by outlining a recent discussion on surface reading.
-I ask:
-What lies beneath the text?
-The question leads into a discussion about the differences between form and content: two theoretical concepts crucial to understanding the structure of plain text and binary file formats.
-I find that, going back to Plato and Hegel, "form" was at times used to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
-The chapter's middle section takes up the notion of "ephemeral" textuality.
-A case study in removable storage (like ticker tape and floppy disks) elucidates the movement of text from human-legible inscription on page (and punch card) to a magnetic inscription (in the form of electrical charge) invisible to the naked human eye.
-The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct media, providing only the illusion of flattened textuality).
-The discussion concludes with a stark image, visually illustrating the difference between plain text and binary formats.
-To produce the image, I inject malicious code into an Adobe Acrobat file (`.pdf`), showing the contrast between surface text and its underlying magnetically bound bit structure.
+At the heart of the book and central to its argument, Chapter 3 begins by outlining a recent discussion on surface reading.
+I ask: What lies beneath the text, literally?
+The question leads to the common distinction between form and content.
+Here, I find that, going back to the Russian formalist reception of Hegelian aesthetics, "form" was at times used to indicate concrete shape and at times to indicate abstract universals (as technique and formula).
+A case study in removable storage (like ticker tape and floppy disks) elucidates the movement of text from human-legible inscription on page (and punch card) to magnetic inscription invisible to the naked human eye, complicating the formalist vocabulary.
+The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct strata of the Document--object model, providing only the illusion of flattened textuality).
+The apparent immateriality of digital text brings promise of epistemological (social) and even phenomenological (personal) transformation.
+But it also comes at a cost.
+Inscription on magnetic tape cannot be assumed to correspond to the composite screen image.
+Forms of governance (like Digital Rights Management) can now be embedded deep within the structure of the "data object" itself and further hidden from view, precluding (and sometimes making illegal outright) the possibility of interpretation (of any sort).
+The discussion concludes with a stark image, illustrating the contrast between screen surface and the underlying bit structure.
+To produce the image, I use reverse-engineering tools to inject malicious code into an Adobe Acrobat file (`.pdf`).
+The deformed text threatens (harmlessly) to damage the literary device.
+A thick description of the literary device (now as gadget or instrument) brings legibility to the fore of reading ethics.

-### Chapter 4: Media are Not the Message

-In this chapter I make two significant interventions in media studies and literary theory.
-First, I argue that media should not be confused with messages.
-Starting with the (sometimes oversimplified) legacy of Marshall McLuhan, I examine several related models of communication, including ones proposed by semioticians (Charles Sanders Peirce, Ferdinand de Saussure, Roman Jakobson), engineers (Harry Nyquist, Claude Shannon), and animal anthropologists (Jakob von Uexküll, Gregory Bateson, and Thomas Sebok).
-Corresponding to the mediating role of "form" in the previous chapters, I find that the "mode" of the written communication act does something akin to "attuning" the reader (receiver) to the encoding of the message (and to the corresponding cultural techniques of apprehension).
-At the center of the chapter is a case study based on a real-world text "written" by a troupe of Sulawesi macaques as part of an art project at Britain's Paignton Zoo.
-(The text was subsequently published under the title *Notes towards the Complete Works of Shakespeare*, Vivaria Press, 2002.)
-The possibility of a randomly generated zoo-text points to the conclusion of the chapter, containing an argument against the "systems" definition of information.
-In what Shannon calls a "strange feature" of his communication theory, information is understood as the amount of "freedom" or entropy in the system.
-By contrast, I want to argue for an agency-based model of information processing, in which texts mean things *for* free and conscious beings.

-### Chapter 5: Recursive Encounters with Oneself
+### Chapter 4: Recursive Encounters with Oneself

 This chapter begins with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly audio recordings of himself, only to revisit them